lagden/example-multipage-requirejs/README.md

 Example Require.js Multi-page
 =============================

-This is the example source using Require.js Multi-page Shimmed Site.
+The source code of an example using Requirejs Multi-page.

 ## Requeriments